malthemilthers/react-festival/readme.md

 ## API plan
 Eventually we'll want to hook this up to a RESTful API.
 We'll need the following endpoints

+### Festival
+Retrieve startDate, endDate and other festival specific information for a given year.
+GET: /festival/{year}

 ### Performance
 Retrieve data for a specific performance
 GET: /performance/{performance-id}